Add a Virtual Node

 Unable to create Virtual Node with default values on Windows machine We can modify the default values based on our Windows machine spec.
 For example:

-edgectl create virtual-node --name=darcy-node --cpus 2
+edgectl create virtual-node --name=Edgeworx-node --cpus 2

 Below are the default values used to spin up a multipass VM.